-Network object (host or group - network address range)

-Once objects have been associated with their profiles, one or several objects can be excluded from the analysis.

-As such, regardless of the configuration of the monitored objects, the members of this exclusion list will not be monitored.

-Objects to be excluded can be selected in this table by clicking on Add.
+Network object (host or group - network - Once objects have been associated with their profiles, one or several objects can be excluded from the analysis. address range) As such, regardless of the configuration of the monitored objects, the members of this exclusion list will not be monitored.
+Objects to be excluded can be selected in this table by clicking on Add . objects to be excluded can be selected in this table by clicking on Add.